-The above standards are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 September 2021 reporting periods and have not been early adopted by the Group.
+These standards are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.